 - God and the Good Life (with Paul Blaschko).
 Under contract with Penguin Press (Penguin Random House)

-- Pitched to a broad audience, this book describes a Neo-Aristotelian approach to wrestling with core questions of belief, morality, faith and meaning.
+- Pitched to a broad audience, this book develops a Neo-Aristotelian approach to wrestling with core questions of belief, morality, faith and meaning.
+It is based on the methodology we use in the GGL course and features new case studies.

 Article Drafts in Progress, Committed, or Under Review